 It happens every year: that familiar chill in the wind, rain drops clinging to every surface, the fading light toward the end of the day – all signify the time people of the Pacific Northwest know as the rainy season.
-The long days of summer give way to darkness.
-To most, the transition is accepted as an inevitable part of the year.
+And then rainy days become the norm for months at a time.
 Everyone reluctantly moves activities indoors.
 Long walks on the beach become long days reading by the fire, and picnics by the lake become warm soups while watching Netflix.
 Not everyone is content, however, to simply give up on outdoor fun during this time of year.
 Local photographer Elly Condit muses, “Oregonians like it most when it’s moist!”

 Being a photographer, Condit is accustomed to braving the elements in all kinds of weather to get the best shot.
 She says she actually prefers the outdoors when the weather starts to change.
 “Honestly, hikes are easier in the rain.
 The woods are never greener, and the temperature is never more perfect than when it’s raining.”